Two Latins from Manhattan

 Two Latins from Manhattan is a 1941 American comedy film directed by Charles Barton and starring Joan Davis, Jinx Falkenburg and Joan Woodbury.
 It was produced and distributed by Columbia Pictures.

-Synopsis
+Plot

 A booking agent from New York City urgently needs to recruit a new act when the Cuban sisters she engages to play at a nightclub fail to show up.
 She recuirts Jinx and Louis, two local girls, to pretend to be the Latin American performers.
 Trouble ensues when the real Cuban sisters then finally appear.